jameslnewell/tradie/README.md

 ## Change log

+### 0.7.0-alpha2

+- fix: bug with tests - the tests were being bundled for the browser, not node

 ### 0.7.0-alpha1

 - add: if a script entry point is named `server.js` then it is bundled to run on nodejs